tomy0000000/docs/docs/misc/survival-guide/onboarding-new-job.md

 # 💼 Onboarding New Job

-The un-documented to-do list for onboarding a new job.
+The un-documented check list for onboarding a new job.

 ## 💡 Knowledges

+Know these well on D1/W1:

 - Payroll
   - Schedule, period, and method of payment